YerzhanAs/News_application_strong_team1/README.md

 ## Part 2: Security with API token
 I used spring security to configure the token.
 The token is automatically issued in json format after registration.
 The main thing is not to forget to insert a token when sending a request to /news, /news-topic, /news-source

+## Part 3: Scheduled statistical
+Every midnight, the application creates a file that contains the amount of news for each source.

 ## 1.6 Conclusion
 This project that was implemented as a way to create a Spring Boot application for Rest, database, security.